 “Harry, you earned it just by participating,” Cedric says.
 “You never should have been a part of this.”

-“Which means I should be the one who wins,” Harry replies stubbornly, a single eleven-year-old facing off against the three bloodied adults who’d fought tooth and nail so that he could reach the end of the maze with them.
+“Which means I shouldn't be the one who wins,” Harry replies stubbornly, a single eleven-year-old facing off against the three bloodied adults who’d fought tooth and nail so that he could reach the end of the maze with them.

 Fleur takes a step forward, tossing her hair out of her face, and stares down at the little boy in front of her.
 “I will not be the winner of a tournament that thinks this is acceptable.”